bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 	- [ ] ??? - (not sure how) Ignited coins heal you instead of hurting.
 	- [ ] ??? - Make a coin Unlucky.
 The next time it lands on heads, upgrade it (alternatively - Prime it.
 Primed coins automatically upgrade at the end of the round.)
 	- [ ] ??? - Recharge your Patron token.
+	- [ ] ??? - Choose a coin.
+Set both faces to the current side's power for this toss. (we accidentally did this while reworking Aphrodite - basically set another coin's tails to equal its heads)
+	- [ ] ??? - Daedalus - Copy another coin's power onto this coin's tails and give it +0/1/2/3 charges, but it does not recharge naturally.